 Based on shareholder vote, the Company holds a say-on-pay vote every three years.
-In 2011, the Company held its initial say-on-pay advisory vote.
+In 2011, the Company held its initial sayon-pay advisory vote.
 Over 97% of the votes present and entitled to vote on the proposal (votes "For" and "Against", as well as abstentions) and 99% of the votes cast on the proposal (votes "For" and "Against") voted "For" an advisory vote to approve of the compensation of the Company's named executive officers.
-In 2011, the Company's shareholders voted to hold the Company's say-on-pay vote every three years.
+In 2011, the Company's shareholders voted to hold the Company's sayon-pay vote every three years.
 In fiscal 2014, the Company held its second say-on-pay advisory vote.
-Over 93% of the votes present and entitled to vote on the proposal (votes "For" and "Against", as well as abstentions) and 94% of the votes cast on the proposal (votes "For" and "Against") voted "For" an advisory vote to approve of the compensation of the Company's named executive officers The compensation committee believes these results affirm stockholder support for our executive compensation decisions and policies, and as such, the compensation committee has not materially changed its approach to fiscal 2014 compensation in response to last year's say-on-pay proposal.
+Over 93% of the votes present and entitled to vote on the proposal (votes "For" and "Against", as well as abstentions) and 94% of the votes cast on the proposal (votes "For" and "Against") voted "For" an advisory vote to approve of the compensation of the Company's named executive officers.
+The compensation committee believes these results affirm stockholder support for our executive compensation decisions and policies, and as such, the compensation committee has not materially changed its approach to fiscal 2015 compensation.
 We will hold the next vote on the frequency of say-on-pay advisory votes at the 2017 Annual Meeting.